Find out what ATOL protection covers, what is ATOL protected on your holiday, plus when and how to claim.

-Repatriation from abroad
+Repatriation: flights home from abroad

 In some cases, if your flights are no longer available, we may arrange replacement flights.
 We will provide information on replacement flights on our website and on social media.

-You may find that parts of your holiday, including flights and accommodation, are no longer available.
-In these cases, if you have booked an ATOL protected trip, you may make a claim through the ATOL scheme.
+You may find that parts of your holiday are no longer available.
+This includes flights and/or accommodation.
+In these cases, if you have booked an ATOL protected trip, you can make a claim through the ATOL scheme.

 Making a claim

 We try to make the claims process as straightforward as possible.
 If you are an ATOL protected passenger who is affected by an ATOL holder failure, we’ll advise you to complete the appropriate claims form and submit this along with all the evidence required.